chienhungchen/MultiLevelSelect/README.md

 ~~~

 ###Fields
-- **value**: this is the value that will be displayed as a choice.
+- **value:** this is the value that will be displayed as a choice.
-- **displaytext**: the value that you want to display as the instruction text, currently this is required for an object with child options.
+- **displaytext:** the value that you want to display as the instruction text, currently this is required for an object with child options.
-- **children**: this should hold an array of the same type of object (value, displaytext, children), this array can be empty if there are no more children.
+- **children:** this should hold an array of the same type of object (value, displaytext, children), this array can be empty if there are no more children.
 Currently this is required.

 ##License
 - Copyright © 2012 Chien-Hung Chen under the WTFPL License and the MIT License for those who don't get the WTFPL License